SSH Authorized Key File Activity Detected via Defend for Containers

 Disclaimer: This investigation guide was created using generative AI technology and has been reviewed to improve its accuracy and relevance.
 While every effort has been made to ensure its quality, we recommend validating the content and adapting it to suit your specific environment and operational needs.

 In containerized environments, SSH keys facilitate secure access, but adversaries can exploit this by altering the authorized_keys file to gain unauthorized access.
-This detection rule identifies suspicious changes to SSH configuration files within containers, signaling potential persistence tactics.
+This detection rule identifies suspicious changes to SSH authorized_keys files within containers, signaling potential persistence tactics.
 By monitoring file modifications, it helps detect unauthorized SSH usage, a common indicator of compromise.

 Possible investigation steps